Manta-Network/Manta/.github/ISSUE_TEMPLATE/calamari_xcm_onboarding.md

 ## Local XCM Integration

-- As a first step please run all of your tests on a local network.
+- As a first step we insist that both teams first run all tests on a local network.
-- For that you can download the latest manta binary from the Releases page
+- For that you can download the latest manta binary from the Releases page.
 - Then use polkadot-launch to launch a `calamari-local` or `calamari-dev` network for testing.
 - You will also need to launch a `rococo-local` relay chain using the latest release of Polkadot.
+- Please let us know if there's a specific branch of your codebase that we should test with.

 ## XCM Integration on Rococo